 Laminar Static Mixer

-Model ID: 245
+Application ID: 245

 In static mixers, also called motionless or in-line mixers, a fluid is pumped through a pipe containing stationary blades.
 This mixing technique is particularly well suited for laminar flow mixing because it generates only small pressure losses in this flow regime.

-This model studies the mixing of one species dissolved in water at room temperature.
+This example studies the flow in a twisted-blade static mixer.
+The mixing of one species dissolved in water at room temperature is modeled.
 The geometry consists of a tube with three twisted blades of alternating rotations.
 The Laminar Flow and Transport of Diluted Species interfaces are used with a Stationary study type.

 This model example illustrates applications of this type that would nominally be built using the following products:Chemical Reaction Engineering Module